igrishaev/deed/readme.md

 At the beginning, there is always a `deed.Header` object with general information about how encoding was made.
 At the moment, it only tracks the version of the protocol and nothing else.
 The header has constant size of 30 bytes where unused bytes are reserved.
-In there future, it might have more data.
+In there future, there might be more data in the header.

 The content depend on the nature of type.
 Say, if it's an integer, there are always four bytes.
-If it's a string, first we have four-byte length of the following byte array, and then the array by itself.
+If it's a string, than we have four-byte length of the upcoming byte array, and then the array by itself.

 Counted collections are encoded whis way too.
 First, there is a total length of a collection, and the items encoded one by one.
-As the items might be of a different type, they have their own OIDs:
+As the items might be of different types, they have their own OIDs:

 ~~~
 <2-byte-vector-id><4-byte-vector-length><oid-item-1><payload-item-1><oid-item-2><payload-item-2>
 ~~~

-This section, perhaps not too detailed at the moment, will be extended in the future.
+This section, perhaps is not too detailed at the moment, will be extended in the future.
 For now, check out the source code: see the [encoding](deed-core/src/java/deed/Encoder.java) and [decoding](deed-core/src/java/deed/Decoder.java) files.

 ## Benchmarks

-Encoding:
+Deed is a bit faster than Nippy as it's written mostly in Java.
+The time difference depends on the nature of data being processed, but in general Deed is about 1.5 times faster.
+Here are encoding metrics made on two various machines using the Criterium library:

 <img src="charts/encoding.svg" width=75% height=auto>

-Decoding:
+Decode measurements made for the same data:

 <img src="charts/decoding.svg" width=75% height=auto>

+---

+Ivan Grishaev, 2024